LaphasPremcharoen/AlgebraicOptimization.py/README.md

         -   Uses `scipy.optimize.minimize` with the 'BFGS' method.

 This provides a way to construct more complex cost functions from simpler ones by specifying how their variables are related or combined.

-## Future Extensions

-This module can be extended to include:

--   More sophisticated composition algebras.
--   Support for different types of optimization problems (e.g., constrained optimization, stochastic optimization).
--   Integration with automatic differentiation libraries for complex dynamics and objectives.
--   Visualization tools for composed systems.

----

-This concludes the primary documentation for the `compositional_programming` module.
-Further details or examples can be added as needed.